Download our full brochure: When sleep becomes an issue: tips and strategies.

 Someone with dementia may have difficulty staying asleep at night.
-He may wake more frequently than normal and also have more difficulty falling back to sleep.
-When awake, he may wander, be restless or call out, which disrupts the caregiver’s sleep as well.
+They may wake more frequently than normal and also have more difficulty falling back to sleep.
+When awake, they may wander, be restless or call out, which disrupts the caregiver’s sleep as well.

-He may also sleep during the day, and, as this gets worse, he may eventually be unable to sleep at night.
-In extreme situations, he may reverse his sleep patterns, sleeping most of the day and being awake most of the night.
+They may also sleep during the day, and, as this gets worse, they may eventually be unable to sleep at night.
+In extreme situations, they may reverse his sleep patterns, sleeping most of the day and being awake most of the night.
 This leads to a period of great restlessness and agitation in the late afternoon or early evening, often called “sundowning.”

 Other factors that may worsen the problem